 Key takeaways

 Don’t ignore the 20% of tail spend because it is complicated.
 An effective indirect tail spend strategy can help you reduce costs, improve efficiency, and free up resources for other business initiatives.
-As with Boston Consulting Group’s research (see above), Unite’s own research for our Mercateo B2B procurement marketplace found that digitalising procurement processes can reduce purchase-to-pay costs by up to 42%.
+The Boston Consulting Group’s research (see above) found that digitalising procurement processes can reduce purchase-to-pay costs by up to 42%.

 At the same time, it can make your business more agile, so better able to respond to changing economic conditions.
 This partly comes from the opportunity to build stronger collaborative networks with innovative suppliers and gather accurate, data rich market insights.
 That data can also help your finance colleagues improve their business forecasts, cash flow management, and use of working capital.